jaleezyy/covid-19-signal/README.md

 3. Configure your `config.yaml` file

-Either using the convenience python script (pending) or through modifying the `example_config.yaml` to suit your system
+Either using the convenience python script (pending) or through modifying the `pipeline/example_config.yaml` to suit your system

 4. Specify your samples in CSV format (e.g. `sample_table.csv`)

-See the example table `example_sample_table.csv` for an idea of how to organise this table.
+See the example table `pipeline/example_sample_table.csv` for an idea of how to organise this table.

 5. Execute pipeline (optionally explicitly specify `--cores`):